Insider Guide to Athens 2023

 The Odeon of Herodes Atticus

-The Odeon of Herodes Atticus is a stunning ancient theatre located on the south slope of the Acropolis in Athens, Greece.
-Built in 161 AD by Herodes Atticus, a wealthy Greek aristocrat, and philanthropist, the theatre was used for musical and theatrical performances.
-The Odeon has a seating capacity of approximately 5,000 and is considered one of the most well-preserved ancient theatres in the world.
-The theatre is made of marble and features intricate carvings and sculptures, including a depiction of the god of music, Apollo, on the stage.
+The Odeon of Herodes Atticus, an ancient theatre located on the southern slope of the Acropolis in Athens, Greece, was constructed in 161 AD by Herodes Atticus, a wealthy Greek aristocrat, and philanthropist.
+With a seating capacity of around 5,000, the theatre served as a venue for musical and theatrical performances.
+Its intricate carvings and sculptures, including a representation of Apollo, the god of music, on the stage, are made of marble, and it is regarded as one of the best-preserved ancient theatres globally.

 Insider Guide to Athens